BirdeeHub/FOOdBAR/README.md

 total workflow, 3 interaction stages.
 Generate menu, input orders and generate the lists, input actual stock bought and used to correct suggested values.

-6 tab interface? recipe database, menu tab where you have the menu and track orders, prep list, shopping list, stock list, profit review

 recipes will need category, dietary, ingredients, estimated cost, fields, ingredients should have an optional scaling factor for scaling recipes accurately

 ingredients will need amounts in stock, time since purchased, storage method, (last queried price?)

 when all data for stock and menu and orders have been finalized for the week, generate profit report, with option for adding extra incidental costs.

-Run the program, and then visit localhost:42069 (or other configured value)

 styling/animation?

 recipe entry should have completion for existing items in ingredients dietary, category, etc but not for name or instructions or amounts or prices.

 shopping price search feature?